TassioCarmo/havard-cs50x-week6-python/README.md

  -  tuple, sequence of immutable values
  -  dict, dictionaries, collection of key/value pairs, like a hash table
  -  set, collection of unique values, or values without duplicates

+Integer overflow is no longer going to be an issue Floating point imprecision.... oh well